matsnyberg/maven-multi-jar-webapp-with-embedded-interceptor/README.markdown

 in the _application_ and _beans_ modules and was able to control whether the interceptor would work in each particular module that way.

+A reoccuring question on StackOverflow and other forums is "where do I put the `beans.xml` file?".
+Experimenting with this project I concluded that

+ - in a JAR archive, we put the `beans.xml` file in a `META-INF` directory in the root of the archive,

+ - in a WAR archive the `beans.xml` file goes into the `WEB-INF` folder.

 Conclusion